Dominic Ball: Aberdeen loan

 On 31 August 2017, Ball moved on loan to Aberdeen until the end of the season.
 He joined again for a second season-long loan spell on 18 July 2018.

 Queens Park Rangers

 Ball signed a two-year deal with Queens Park Rangers on 2 July 2019 upon expiry of his Rotherham United contract.

 Ipswich Town

 Ball joined Ipswich Town on 1 June 2022 on a two-year deal after the expiration of his contract with Queens Park Rangers.
 In November 2022, a ruptured meniscus ruled Ball out for a large part of the 2022–23 season.
 On 3 June 2024, Ipswich announced he would be leaving in the summer when his contract expired.

 Leyton Orient

 On 10 September 2024, Ball joined League One club Leyton Orient on a deal until the end of the season.

+Cambridge United

 On 23 June 2025, Ball returned to League Two side Cambridge United, ten years after his first spell at the club, to sign a two-year deal after rejecting a new contract with Leyton Orient.